AliOKeeffe/mindyoga/README.md

     - The site acheived a Lighthouse accessibility score of XX which confirms that the colours and fonts chosen are easy to read and accessible (INCLUDE SCREENSHOT)

 ## Form Testing
-- The form has been tested to ensure the form would not submit without the required input fields being filled in (full name and email address).
+- The form has been tested to ensure it would not submit without the required input fields being filled in (full name and email address).

-- Tested submitting the form without one of each of the required fields and the form will not submit without all required fields filled in.

-## Links and Button Testing
+## Links Testing
-- Logo links to home-page this was tested manually from each page of the website.

-Navigation Menu links –  were all individually manually tested from each page of the website to ensure the user is directed to the correct page.
+- All navigation links were tested manually to ensure the user is directed to the correct section of the website.

-Buttons used on home page for mobile devices were tested manually to ensure they direct the user to the correct gallery page.

-Contact Us buttons used at the bottom of each page were tested manually to ensure they direct the user to the contact page.

-Get in touch text links were tested manually to ensure they direct the user to the contact page.

-Social Media links in the footer of each page were tested manually to ensure they direct the user to the correct page.
+- Social Media links in the footer of each page were tested manually to ensure they direct the user to the correct page and open in a new tab.

-Tested clicking on each thumbnail to ensure it opens in it’s own tab.

 ## Browser Testing